Mi 10 Pro vs Mi 10 vs Mi 10 Lite

-Xiaomi on Friday unveiled the Mi 10-series smartphones for the international markets via an online-only event.
+Chinese smartphone maker Xiaomi on Friday launched its Mi 10-series smartphones for the international markets via an online-only event.
 In addition to the Mi 10 Pro and Mi 10 phones that were already unveiled by the company in China, Xiaomi introduced the Mi 10 Lite as its most affordable 5G phone in a surprise announcement.
 Unlike the Mi 10 Pro and Mi 10, both of which share some specifications and are high-end phones, Mi 10 Lite 5G is a mid-range smartphone.
-In this article, we take a look at how the Mi 10, Mi 10 Pro, and Mi 10 Lite stack up against each other.
+In this article, we take a look at how the Mi 10, Mi 10 Pro, and Mi 10 Lite stack up against each other, at least in terms of price and specifications.

 Xiaomi says it will offer Mi 10 Pro in only one version in Europe that will pack 8GB of RAM and 256GB of onboard storage.
 Mi 10 Pro price is set at EUR 999 (roughly Rs.
 83,300).
 Mi 10, on the other hand, will be released in two variants - 8GB + 128GB and 8GB + 256GB.
 The 128GB storage variant of Mi 10 will retail at EUR 799 (roughly Rs.
 66,600) and the 256GB variant will carry a price tag of EUR 899 (roughly Rs.
 75,000).